NewThe 6-week AI Pilot · Fixed scope. Fixed price. £18k. 4 pilots per quarter. See how it works →

 Real proactive IT means your systems are continuously monitored, automatically maintained, and intelligently managed.
 Here's how it works:

-Real Example: Thursday Morning, 3:47 AM
+Real example: Thursday morning, 3:47 AM

 What happened: Monitoring detected unusual memory usage on the main server.
-Pattern suggested memory leak in the CRM application.
+Pattern suggested a memory leak in the CRM application.

 Automatic response: System restarted the CRM service, cleared the memory leak, and logged the incident.
 Backup monitoring confirmed all data intact.